 5. Keep It Light

-That's not to say every email has to be funny.
+However, that’s not to say every email has to be funny.
 I would guess that about 50% of my emails have some form of humor to them.
 Whatever type of email you send, it should have a light, casual tone.

 6. Call To Action

-No matter what, though, be sure that your email has some call-to-action in it.
+No matter what, be sure that your email has some sort of call-to-action in it.
 Calls-to-action include:

 - Clicking to see a new listing

 - Setting a virtual or in-person appointment with you on your calendar via Calendly

-- Segmenting themselves into another list/tag (more below)
+- Segmenting themselves into another list/tag (more information on this below)

-When you are just getting started with real estate email marketing, don't worry too much about segmentation.
-I wouldn’t worry so much about this until your list is over 1000 contacts or more.
+Don’t worry too much about segmentation when you are just getting started with real estate email marketing.
+In fact, I wouldn’t worry about it until your list is at least 1000 contacts or more.

 You can always go back with an extensive list and ask for contacts to segment themselves.